 The Rocks and Traub Application Procedure

 - Faculty Sponsor/Letter of Recommendation: Identify a faculty sponsor.
 The faculty sponsor must hold a faculty appointment in the department(s) stipulated by the fund and/or be serving within an interdisciplinary program for which you are applying.
 Meet with your sponsor to discuss your proposal idea and how to structure your application.
-Your sponsor should meet with you during the planning process, addressing issues that might be raised by the fellowship selection committee, such as the proposal’s feasibility (e.g., the need for IRB approval, documentation of collaboration with outside experts, etc.), budget specifics, proposal narrative, etc. Your faculty sponsor will be required to submit a form and letter of recommendation electronically to email@example.com by deadline.
+Your sponsor should meet with you during the planning process, addressing issues that might be raised by the fellowship selection committee, such as the proposal’s feasibility (e.g., the need for IRB approval, documentation of collaboration with outside experts, etc.), budget specifics, proposal narrative, etc. Your faculty sponsor will be required to submit a form and letter of recommendation electronically to firstname.lastname@example.org by the deadline.

 - A description of the goals or objectives of your project or experience

 - An overview of activities that will be conducted to achieve the goals and objectives stated in the proposal.
 In this overview, explain how you have or will address issues that are critical to the proposal’s implementation (e.g., IRB approval, letters of collaboration, etc.)